NICHD-BSPC/multiome-wf/docs/configuration/config-yaml.rst

 Using the ``normalize`` section as an example, we see a single analysis group below.
-The group value, ``unintegrated_0``, is itself a dictionary key for this analysis variant (a modality for RNA in multiome).
+The group value, ``unintegrated_0``, is itself a dictionary key for this analysis variant (a modality for RNA in Multiome).
 This group's dictionary contains additional fields which together define the groups' analysis options: ``assay_name``, and ``norm_method``.